-It already owns several local insurance firms, and recently bought silver skyscraper One Chase Manhattan Plaza in Lower Manhattan for $725m - the largest acquisition of an overseas real estate asset to date by a Chinese investor - and Lloyds Chambers in London for £64.5m.
+It owns several local insurance firms, and bought JP Morgan's former headquarters One Chase Manhattan Plaza in Lower Manhattan for $725m - at the time, the largest acquisition of an overseas real estate asset by a Chinese investor.
+Another notable building it owns is Lloyds Chambers in London, which it bought for £64.5m.

 Yet the firm's roots are a far cry from these lofty goals.
 Mr Guo started the company alongside three founders in 1992 with just $4,000.
 It began as a small pharmaceutical company, although it rapidly expanded into real estate.

 In those early days, Mr Guo, who himself had grown up in a rural area in Zhejiang and whose parents had scrimped and saved to put him through college, just wanted to make some money to help provide a better standard of living for his parents.